Batöni Waterfall Arena Hike

 The hike starts in the village of Weisstannen, and it’s an enjoyable walk in a narrow valley all the way up to the Waterfall Arena.

-Outline of the Batöni Waterfall Arena Hike
+How to get to the Batöni Waterfall Arena and Overview of the Hike

-- Getting there: It’s possible to drive up to Weisstannen and park there.
+- Getting there and parking: It’s possible to drive up to Weisstannen and park there.
 There are a few different parking options.
 The first one will be on your right as you enter the village.
 You can also continue driving through Weisstannen until you reach a bridge.
 This is also where the Oberdorf bus stop is.
 Here you can park by the side of the river.
 By public transport: you can take the train to Sargans.
 From the Sargans train station, catch bus Bus 432 to Weisstannen Oberdorf.
 The bus ride takes about an hour.

 - Start of The Hike: From wherever you parked the car, head towards the Weisstannen Oberdorf Bus stop.
 Turn left there and keep following the road.
 You will soon see trail marks pointing toward